A Guide to Senior Fire Prevention & Developing an Escape Plan

 Leave the building right away even if the fire is not in your apartment.
 Follow one of your fire safety escape routes.
 However, it may not be safe to leave through the front door of your apartment.
 Place the back of your hand to the door.
 If the door is hot, escape through a window.
 The same goes if the hallway has too much smoke—escape through a window.
 If smoke levels are not too overwhelming, stay low to the ground and cover your mouth as you navigate to a door.

 Fire sprinkler systems are perhaps the most important thing that seniors can do for fire safety at home.
-That’s especially true because mobility limitations and other issues may prevent seniors from escaping in less than three minutes.
-However, sprinkler systems aren’t available in many homes, buildings and communities.
-They simply are not a realistic option for many seniors.
-Fortunately, smoke alarms, fire escape plans, smoking safety, cooking safety and other aspects of fire security do go a long way.
-Even the older adults who have home sprinkler systems should practice all of these safety measures.
+This is because mobility limitations and other issues may prevent seniors from escaping in less than three minutes.
+However, sprinkler systems aren't available in many homes, buildings, and communities.
+They are not a realistic option for many seniors.
+Fortunately, smoke alarms, fire escape plans, smoking safety, cooking safety, and other aspects of fire security go a long way.
+Even older adults who have home sprinkler systems should practice all of these safety measures.

 Additional Resources